pdhopkins/ReinforcementAgile/README.md

 Also included are the generated_dataset.csv and saved_q_values.txt files, which should allow the other programs to work without the initial steps.

 ### Credit:
-This code is modified from the Berkeley CS 188 Zip file (https://inst.eecs.berkeley.edu/~cs188/fa24/projects/proj6/), which is used for the project.
+This code is modified from the Berkeley CS 188 Zip file (https://inst.eecs.berkeley.edu/~cs188/fa24/projects/proj6/), which is used as the basis for the Q-learning.
-This code was used as the base, and only modifications were made to the code to implement the answers to the questions.
+This code was used as the base for the Q-learning, but the actual implementation was added during the course of the Fall 2024 semester.
+The generated dataset and other functions for the processing of the data and scripts for getting the next action in a policy were created by me.